Mailgarant/mime-test-cases/README.md

 # mime-test-cases
-A collection of e-mail messages with various media types to test MIME processing.
+A collection of e-mail messages with various headers, bodies and attachments to test mail and MIME processing.

 All e-mails use the same sender and recipient name/address combination.
 If you want to really process the e-mails, i.e. send them out then you need to search